onflow/docs/docs/guides/nft-marketplace/overview.md

 Developers should read this guide in conjunction with the other materials for developers looking to build on the Flow blockchain, especially the [Flow concepts](../../concepts/intro.md).

-## Custodial vs. non-Custodial model
+## App-Custody vs. Self-Custody model

-The custodial model for an NFT marketplace is where the platform controls all the user accounts, the associated private keys, and, therefore, the assets in those accounts.
-The non-custodial model for an NFT marketplace is where users control their assets and use their wallets to perform activities in the marketplace.
+The app-custody model for an NFT marketplace is where the platform controls all the user accounts, the associated private keys, and, therefore, the assets in those accounts.
+The self-custody model for an NFT marketplace is where users control their assets and use their wallets to perform activities in the marketplace.

-If you are building a general-purpose NFT marketplace, the preferred approach is non-custodial, allowing users to interact with their third-party NFTs, and list them for sale.
+If you are building a general-purpose NFT marketplace, the preferred approach is self-custody, allowing users to interact with their third-party NFTs, and list them for sale.

-**This guide will primarily focus on the general-purpose non-custodial NFT marketplace platforms that enable users to utilize third-party NFTs on the marketplace platform for secondary sales.**
+**This guide will primarily focus on the general-purpose self-custody NFT marketplace platforms that enable users to utilize third-party NFTs on the marketplace platform for secondary sales.**

 ## Key capabilities